 When to visit the best beaches in the Margaret River region

 The hottest months are summer, December to February, where the average highs are 26/27 degrees.
-If you want to swim, these are the best months to visit the Margaret River region beaches.
+These are the best months to visit the Margaret River region beaches if you want to swim.
 However, this is the most popular time of year, so accommodation prices are at their highest.

 March, April, and November have warm 22-25 degree days with minimums of around 11.
-These months are a beautiful time for walks along the beaches and coastal paths.
+These months are beautiful for walks along the beaches and coastal paths.

 If travelling late spring to early summer, be prepared that flies can be annoying this time of year, particularly near bushland.

-From June to November, you may spot migrating whales from lookouts along the coast.
+You may spot migrating whales from lookouts along the coast from June to November.